opensistemas-hub/osbrain/docs/source/serialization.rst

 Defining the serializer
 =======================
+Specifying the serializer only makes sense in `server` sockets, since `clients` will automatically detect and set the type they need in order to communicate accordingly with the server.

 Right now, there are two ways in which the serializer can be specified.

-One is manually specifying it when binding to a socket:
+The first one is manually specifying it when binding to a socket:

 .. literalinclude:: ../../examples/explicit_serializer.py